brittanywelsh/st-character-manager/dev_log.md

 - Modified the UnitTest Class to include a title for the table and to make the table 100% of the screen width.
 This makes it easier to distinguish between different groups of tests.
-- Would like to further modify the presentation of the Unit Tests to make the results column dynamically as small as is possible.
+- Further modified the presentation of the Unit Tests to make the results column dynamically as small as is possible.
+Also added headers.

 ## August 17, 2015 (meeting)
 - At end of project, let's re-evaluate whether jQuery actually was useful (did it save us time? memory? was it more elegant, or more readable code?).